 If there’s anything to know about college rejections, it’s that most everybody receives at least one.
 In fact, as each year passes, universities’ acceptance rates tend to go lower and lower.
-This is especially true for elite universities, with only 5% of Harvard and Columbia applicants receiving acceptance letters in 2019.
+This is especially true for elite universities, with only 4% of Harvard applicants being accepted.
 So, what can we gather from all this?

 Simply knowing that you’re not alone!
 Seem like everybody else is receiving acceptance after acceptance?
 This may simply be because they are acknowledging and celebrating the good news rather than the bad.
 It’s more likely than not that the vast majority of college applicants receive at least one college rejection.
 However, this “bad” news often goes unshared with others (and understandably so).
 However, even if unshared, college rejections can still hurt.
 So, what should you do after receiving one?

 Arguably, the best way to “deal” with possible college rejections is to have a plan beforehand.
 This might mean applying to some schools you will likely get into.
 Usually, a plan includes schools with a 50/50 chance of acceptance, and some that may seem a little more unattainable.